Employee Handbook Section 1: The Augustana Workplace

 For purposes of this policy, “improper activities” are defined as follows:

-b. false or misleading financial reporting;
+- false or misleading financial reporting;

 Investigation of Complaints and Protection from Retaliation

 When a person reports suspected improper activities or other violations of Augustana policies to an appropriate individual, the report is a Protected Disclosure.
 College employees, students and others who make a Protected Disclosure are protected from retaliation for having made the report.
-Employees, students and others are also protected from retaliation from cooperating in the College’s investigation of a Protected Disclosure.
+Employees, studentsand others also are protected from retaliation from cooperating in the college’s investigation of a Protected Disclosure.

 All reports of improper activities will be investigated promptly and with discretion, and all information will be handled on a “need to know” basis.
-At the conclusion of an investigation, remedial and/or disciplinary action (up to and including termination) will be taken as the College deems necessary.
+At the conclusion of an investigation, remedial and/or disciplinary action (up to and including termination) will be taken as the college deems necessary.
 Students or employees who make allegations known to be untrue, or with reckless disregard for the truth or in bad faith may be subject to disciplinary action.